apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/sling-api-crud-support.md

  * [String](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html)

 As well as the corresponding primitive types.
 Any object which implements the Serializable interface will be serialized and the result of the serialization will be saved as a binary value for the property.
+Any array is persisted as multi-value property (Collections are treated as Serializables -> end up as binaries).